It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 2 Clogged Carburetor

 Unfortunately, we’re going to need to perform surgery on this patient.
 The stale gas has likely congealed inside the carburetor and blocked up tiny fuel passageways.
-It’s not uncommon to remove the carburetor and find it’s too badly clogged to repair.
-Carburetor manufacturers offer carb kits that include gaskets, gas needle valves, and arms.
-It’s good practice to replace these as your going to dismantle the carburetor anyway, but it is possible to reuse the same parts.
+It’s not uncommon to remove the carburetor and find it’s too badly damaged to repair.
+But more often, removing, cleaning, and replacing the carburetor gaskets is the fix.

 If I have any doubts about the carb I’m working on, I’ll bounce for a new one.

 Removing the carburetor on some chainsaws is a pain in the ass, but for most, you’ll find it straightforward.
-Working on saws isn’t like working on your truck, car, or even mower.
-The parts are tiny and real-estate tight.
-You’ll need bags of patience and if you’ve got Shrek’s hands, you might want to take a pass on this repair.
+Working on saws isn’t like working on your truck or even a mower.
+Chainsaw carburetor parts are tiny and real-estate-tight, you’ll need a little patience, but it’s all well within the scope of even the novice DIYer.

 Replacement Carburetors

-After cleaning or fitting a new carburetor, be sure to clean your gas tank and fit a new gas filter (inside the gas tank).
+After cleaning or fitting a new carburetor, clean your gas tank and fit a new gas filter (inside the gas tank).

 3 Plug Fault